NTHU-EE-CV-2014-Fall/homework0/README.md

 ## Brief self-introduction [max 500 words]

+My name is FanFanMinMin.

 ## Why Computer Vision? [max 500 words]

+Computer vision is cool.

 ## What do you want to achieve in the course? [ max 500 words]

+I want to build a computer vision system on the cloud.